 Yue had attended hands-on L-ISA sound workshops at Concept Systems Technologies L-ISA Auditorium in Singapore led by Chung Wah Khiew, L-Acoustics Application Project Engineer for APAC.
 Yue knew of the advantages of object-based mixing to achieve clear, natural sound, so he turned to Khiew for advice on deploying L-ISA technology for the MEPAAN performance.
 “Khiew and I were sure that object-based mixing and localization would enhance the lush orchestral sound in the venue,” continues Yue.

 “Jeffrey [Yue] shared details of the MEPAAN project and the difficulties presented by the venue’s acoustics.
 We worked together to plot the architectural set design and audience seating elements of the space in Soundvision to create an L-ISA configuration that would provide pristine clarity to the show’s audience of 350,” explains Khiew.
 “Due to the nature of the space, different frequencies respond differently in various areas.
-With the orchestra’s wide dynamic range, and dynamic score, achieving uniform coverage was our top priority,” Yue resumes.
+With the orchestra’s wide dynamic range and dynamic score, achieving uniform coverage was our top priority,” Yue resumes.
 “We worked with the production team to adapt set and seating design details.
 We were confident that our ability to localize elements of the orchestra in the mix using L-ISA technology would bring production values to the next level.”

 The duo landed on a design based on L-Acoustics A Series to achieve precise horizontal and vertical coverage that would bathe the audience in sound while avoiding the venue’s bare concrete and steel skeleton.

-Five hangs of two A Series—one A15i Focus and one A15i Wide each—were hung at the height of 6-meters to ensure the precise coverage of the audience seating area only.
-Two SB28 subwoofers were deployed in cardioid mode to minimise low-frequency interference on the stage, where a total of 56 microphones were used to capture the various instruments of the Chinese orchestra.
+Five hangs of two A Series—one A15i Focus and one A15i Wide each—were hung at the height of six meters to ensure the precise coverage of the audience seating area only.
+Two SB28 subwoofers were deployed in cardioid mode to minimize low-frequency interference on the stage, where a total of 56 microphones were used to capture the various instruments of the Chinese orchestra.
 L-Acoustics X12 and X8 coaxial enclosures were used for onstage monitoring.
 The whole system was driven by LA8 and LA4X simplified controllers.

 Their calculation proved effective for the application, with 94.7% of the seated audience falling inside the L-ISA zone of immersive coverage.